macyabbey/draft-abbey-scim-agent-extension/draft-abbey-scim-agent-extension.md

          for type, but service providers MAY choose to define the valid types.

-      active
-         A Boolean value indicating the agent's administrative status.
-The definitive meaning of this attribute is determined by the service provider.
-As a typical example, a value of true implies that the agent is running, while a value of false implies that the agent has been suspended.

       entitlements
          An optional complex object that indicates entitlements the agent has.
          Its form is precisely the same as that defined in Section 4.1.2 of